ericgj/rmu-alarmclock/phase1/README.markdown

     bin/remindr 120 We have liftoff!

 In approximately two minutes, you should see the message appear in the `alarmd` shell, and it will attempt to play a sound.
 (You need the `esound` client and server components installed to play the sound).

+Then after this, every 10 seconds the message and sound will appear.

+Eventually, the idea is that the user will be able to send a message back to the reminder server (perhaps through the alarm server), telling it to turn off the alarm or to snooze it.

+For now, the only way to stop the alarm is to stop the `alarmd` or `remindrd` processes.